 1965 – A late Ian Callaghan header handed us victory at Bolton Wanderers as we reached the Sixth Round of the FA Cup, en route to winning the trophy for the first time.
 The wooden railing behind the goal collapsed under the pressure of a crowd surge after our goal, but play was not stopped.

 1925 – Centre-forward Dick Johnson was sold to Stoke after thirty goals in 82 outings, including two hat-tricks, since arriving in January 1920.
 He helped us to the League title in 1923 and was noted for his overhead bicycle kicks.

 1999 - We were held to a 2-2 draw at Anfield by West Ham United, with Robbie Fowler and Michael Owen bagging our goals as we were twice pegged back.
-Frank Lampard struck the first of his eight goals to data against the reds, with Marc Keller also netting.
+Frank Lampard struck the first of his eight goals against the reds, with Marc Keller also netting.

 1932 - We lost our previous meeting with the Hammers on this day 1-0 at Upton Park, when centre-forward Les Bruton made the first of his eight reds appearances and Jimmy Ruffell bagged the last of his four goals past us.